PADL/libbrowserid/gss-browserid.md

 #### n

 The nonce as received from the initiator.
-This MUST NOT be present unless a nonce was received from the initiator.
+This SHOULD NOT be present unless a nonce was received from the initiator.

 #### tkt